subdgtl/Monoceros/README.md

 placed into Slots outside the user-defined Envelope.
-All Out Module Connectors are marked with Indifferent Rules, so any Module with an Indifferent Rule marked Connectors can be placed next to it - in other words, it enables the Indifferent modules to be on the boundary of the Envelope.
+All Out Module Connectors are marked with Indifferent Rules, so any Module with an Indifferent Rule marked Connectors can be placed next to it - in other words, it enables the Indifferent Modules to be on the boundary of the Envelope.
 The Out Module does not render in preview, nor bakes.

 The Empty Module with a single Part, exactly the size of a single Slot, no